Susan Glasser: Personal life

 In September 2000, Glasser married Peter Baker in a civil ceremony.
 Her husband is the chief White House correspondent for The New York Times.
 Baker and Glasser live in Washington.

-Their son, Theo Baker, became the youngest person to win a Polk Award in 2023 for reporting that led to the resignation of Marc Tessier-Lavigne, the then president of Stanford University, who had allegedly manipulated images used in research papers.
+Their son, Theo Baker, became the youngest person to win a Polk Award in 2023 for reporting that led to the resignation of Marc Tessier-Lavigne, the then president of Stanford University, who had published research articles that contained manipulated images.